ocochard/graphpath/README.md

 ## Dependecy

-None: it's just a shell script using standards tools (route, arp and ifconfig on *BSD and ip on Linux)
+None: it's just a shell script using standards tools (route, arp, ifconfig on *BSD and ip on Linux).

+## To Do

+Adding IPv6 support.

 ## Examples